Baby stars, dancing galaxies: NASA shows new cosmic views

 The unveiling from the $10 billion James Webb Space Telescope began Monday at the White House with a sneak peek of the first shot — a jumble of distant galaxies that went deeper into the cosmos than humanity has ever seen.

 Tuesday’s releases showed parts of the universe seen by other telescopes.
-But Webb’s sheer power, distant location from Earth and use of the infrared light spectrum showed them in a new light.
+But Webb’s sheer power, distant location from Earth and use of the infrared light spectrum showed them in a new light that scientists said was almost as much art as science.

 “It’s the beauty but also the story,” NASA senior Webb scientist John Mather, a Nobel laureate, said after the reveal.
 “It’s the story of where did we come from.”